wakefulblock262/class-project/README.md

 Also the is bugged for some reason so some headers might now show up :( (I think I fixed most of them)

 # Credits?
-Made by your's truly, Everett :)
+Made by yours truly, Everett :)